spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 ╚═══════════════════════════════════════╧══════════════════════════════╝
 ```

-#### Verify data
+#### Verify Data

-When the the batch job runs, it processes the file in the local directory `/tmp/local-files` and transforms each item to uppercase names and inserts it into the database.
+When the the batch job runs, it processes the file in the local directory (`/tmp/local-files`), transforms each item to uppercase names, and inserts it into the database.

-You may use any database tool that supports the H2 database to inspect the data.
+You can use any database tool that supports the H2 database to inspect the data.
-In this example we use the database tool `DBeaver`.
+In this example, we use the DBeaver database tool.
-Lets inspect the table to ensure our data was processed correctly.
+We can inspect the table to ensure our data was processed correctly.

-Within DBeaver, create a connection to the database using the JDBC URL `jdbc:h2:tcp://localhost:19092/mem:dataflow`, and user `sa` with no password.
+Within DBeaver, create a connection to the database by using the JDBC URL `jdbc:h2:tcp://localhost:19092/mem:dataflow` and user `sa` with no password.
-When connected, expand the `PUBLIC` schema, then expand `Tables` and then double click on the table `PEOPLE`.
+When connected, expand the `PUBLIC` schema, expand `Tables`, and double click on the `PEOPLE` table.
-When the table data loads, click the "Data" tab to view the data.
+When the table data loads, click the **Data** tab to view the data.

 ### Cloud Foundry

+This section describes how to set up Spring Batch and Spring Cloud Data Flow on Cloud Foundry and then create our example batch process.

 #### Prerequisites

-Running this example on Cloud Foundry requires configuring an NFS server and creating an `nfs` service to access it as discribed in the [Cloud Foundry NFS Configuration](%currentPath%/recipes/batch/sftp-to-jdbc/#cloud-foundry-nfs-configuration) section.
+Running this example on Cloud Foundry requires:

+- Configuring an NFS server and creating an `nfs` service to access it as described in the [Cloud Foundry NFS Configuration](%currentPath%/recipes/batch/sftp-to-jdbc/#cloud-foundry-nfs-configuration) section.
-We also require an external SFTP server with a `/remote-files` directory.
+- An external SFTP server with a `/remote-files` directory.

-This also requires:

 - A `mysql` service instance
 - A `rabbit` service instance
 - [PivotalMySQLWeb](https://github.com/pivotal-cf/PivotalMySQLWeb) or another database tool to view the data

-#### Register the applications
+#### Register the Applications

+To register the applications, run the following command:

 ```bash
 app register --name fileIngest --type task --uri maven://io.spring.cloud.dataflow.ingest:ingest:1.0.0.BUILD-SNAPSHOT
 ```

-Register the prepackaged `sftp` source and `task-launcher` sink applications:
+Then register the prepackaged `sftp` source and `task-launcher` sink applications:

 ```bash
 app register --name sftp --type source  --uri maven://org.springframework.cloud.stream.app:sftp-dataflow-source-kafka:2.1.0.RELEASE